aliffarisqi/bayualif__mdtest/README.md

 # 🚀 Login System using Swift and Firebase

-This is a login system built using Swift and Firebase to fulfill duties in the recruitment process as an iOS Developer at FAN IT.
+This is a login system built using Swift and Firebase .
 This system includes user registration, login, forgotten password and email verification features.
 In addition, the main page displays a list of registered users, displays their email verification status, logged in user profiles. there is a feature to search using name and email, then there is a filter feature based on email verification.

 ### 🌟 MAIN FITUR